The world's hot and cold desert regions.

 A desert is:

 The worlds's major deserts, including the Australian, Kalahari, and Sahara, are found in the horse latitudes, where the permanent high pressure causes drought throughout the year.
-Deserts occur in various west coast areas where the influence of cool currents offshore makes the land even drier, with less than 100mm (4in) rainfall in places; for example the Atacama Desert in Peru (with the Humboldt Current offshore) and the Namib Desert in South Africa (with the Benguela Current offshore).
+Deserts occur in various west coast areas where the influence of cool currents offshore makes the land even drier, with less than 100 millimeters (4 inches) rainfall in places; for example the Atacama Desert in Peru (with the Humboldt Current offshore) and the Namib Desert in South Africa (with the Benguela Current offshore).
 There are deserts in the middle of the largest continents where no onshore winds can reach to bring any rainfall; for example, the Gobi Desert in Asia, and smaller examples in Nevada and New Mexico.

 Groundwater exists but is normally far below the surface; here and there it is accessible as springs or wells.
 Irrigation has enabled reclamation of some desert land.
 Landscapes generally result from the surface's extreme vulnerability to erosion.
 Features include arroyos, buttes, dunes, mesas, and wadis.
 Human influence may assist peripheral areas to become susceptible to erosion; and thus temporarily advance the desert's boundaries.